Perspective | How to devalue a first-round quarterback, by the Washington Football Team

-Washington took Haskins in the first round of the 2019 draft, and before the midway point of the 2020 season — despite Coach Ron Rivera’s protests to the contrary — it has completely abandoned him.
+Washington took Haskins in the first round of the 2019 draft, and before the midway point of the 2020 season — despite Coach Ron Rivera’s protests to the contrary — the team has completely abandoned him.
 As Kyle Allen — the very definition of a placeholder — prepares to face the woeful New York Giants, it’s hard to escape the notion that either Tagovailoa or Herbert could be wearing burgundy and gold.
 We could be watching the future unfold rather than wondering what the future holds.

 Look, Chase Young is already a very good player.
 Through the first eight weeks of the season, Pro Football Focus gives the second overall pick in the draft the third-best grade of any rookie in the league.
 He could harass NFC East quarterbacks for the next decade.
 If you’re Giants quarterback Daniel Jones, you need to know where No. 99 is on each snap this Sunday.